Sverrir Þór Sverrisson: Playing career

 Between 2002 and 2003, Sverrir played eight games for the Icelandic national team.

 Coaching

 Sverrir was hired as the head coach of the Icelandic women's national basketball team in 2012.
 He led the team to second-place finish in the 2013 Games of the Small States of Europe.
 Sverrir resigned in 2014 with one year left on his contract after finding out the Icelandic Basketball Federation was actively looking for his replacement.

 On 25 February 2022, Sverrir was hired as the head coach of Grindavík, replacing recently fired Daníel Guðmundsson.

 In June 2022, he was hired as an assistant coach to Keflavík men's team.

+On 21 May 2023, Sverrir was hired as the head coach of Keflavík women's team.